-Guide: How You Can Help The Communities Devastated By Hurricane Helene
+Guide: How You Can Help the Communities Devastated by Hurricane Helene

 Please consider donating directly to the following organizations that are assisting with rescue efforts and disaster relief:

-Appalachian Region (Kentucky, North Carolina, Tennessee, and Virginia)
+Appalachian Region (Kentucky, Tennessee, and Virginia)

 Appalachian Voices has compiled a list of resources and ways to give to verified organizations accepting online donations for relief.